mixxxdj/manual/source/chapters/configuration.rst

   will be more responsive but on slower computers and cheaper sound cards it might cause glitches.

-* **Buffer Underflow Count**: Underflows (no data is available when needed) indicate that some of the subsystems in Mixxx can't keep up with real-time deadlines.
+* **Buffer Underflow Count**: Underflows (data is not available when needed) indicate that some of the subsystems in Mixxx can't keep up with real-time deadlines imposed by the current audio audio buffer size.
 This is useful to tune the latency settings.
-If the counter increases, then increase your audio buffer setting, decrease the sample rate setting or change the sound API setting if available.
+If the counter increases, then increase your audio buffer size, decrease the sample rate setting or change the sound API setting if available.

 .. _configuration-mixer-mode:

 Audio Outputs
 =============

-Mixxx's mixing engine can be used two ways:
+Mixxx's mixing engine can be used in two ways:

 **Internal Mixer Mode**
   In this mode, Mixxx performs the mixing of the decks, microphone, and samplers in software and outputs them to a single output.
-To enable internal mixer mode assign a valid audio output to the :guilabel:`Master` output in :menuselection:`Preferences --> Sound Hardware --> Output`.
+To enable internal mixer mode, assign a valid audio output to the :guilabel:`Master` output in :menuselection:`Preferences --> Sound Hardware --> Output`.